 Each element of the Report Criteria will be discussed below.

 The organisation drop-down lists all the active organisations available in the current workspace.
 Select the organisation you want to display a report on.
 Calxa Premier users will also have the option to create and select organisation groups.

 You will set up an organisation group to allow you to consolidate multiple organisations to display their combined Profit and Loss, Balance Sheet and Cashflow Forecast reports.
+An organisation group can also be used for a Single Organisation to keep consistency of Budget Version and Account Tree.
 Please refer to the Consolidate Multiple Organisations help note for instructions.

 Calxa allows you to report on one or more business units such as jobs, tracking categories or cost centres.
 You have the option to display a detailed business unit view, a consolidated view or both, depending on what level of reporting you want.

 The Business Units option allows you to create and save as many business unit selections as you like, eliminating the need to manually select business units every time you run a report.

 To choose a saved business unit selection click on the cog to the right of the organisation drop-down.

 Select the desired saved business unit selection from the Business Units drop-down.